idaholab/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 markdown syntax to needed, including the application of special settings in the form of key, value pairings that are supplied within the custom markdown.
 A complete list of available settings is provided in the [Settings](MooseFlavoredMarkdown.md#optional-settings) of the included code.

+!!! note
+    When including code the path specified should be defined from the "root" directory, which by default is the top level of the git repository (e.g., ~/projects/moose).

 ### Complete Files
 You can include complete files from the repository using the `!text` syntax.
 For example, the following includes the complete code as shown.